GEN F: Pharmakon

-“Everything just goes blank except
+“Everything just goes blank except for the music.”

 When we meet on the street, the 22-year-old power electronics artist known as Pharmakon is wearing a black leather jacket and jeans, her blue eyes darting restlessly beneath a curtain of long blonde hair.
 Born Margaret Chardiet, she’s just spent a long, sleepless weekend shuttling between Brooklyn and Manhattan for the punk festival New York’s Alright, and though she says she’s exhausted, she wants to walk along the Greenpoint waterfront, past the jetties where the ferries and the tourists go, to the pier with the most poetry to it.
 It has pretty much sunken into the East River.
 Like the metallic clangs and throbbing bass tones that appear on her debut LP, Abandon, the spot has an ominous and industrial feel.
 Chardiet is a native New Yorker—romantic and precocious beneath a slightly protective exterior—with a local’s affection for more overlooked, out of the way places.